-The overprescription and misuse of antibiotics have lead microbes to rapidly develop resistance to these medications.
-This is quickly becoming is a major global concern.
+The overprescription and misuse of antibiotics have led microbes to rapidly develop resistance to these medications.
+This is quickly becoming a major global concern.

 Prescribing antibiotics for cases that don’t require such treatment such as viral infections like the flu only increase the risk of other bacteria in our environment mutating and developing antibiotic resistance.